OleksiyRudenko/dev-env-git/README.md

 installation path.

-Linux CLI commands `command -v <executable_name>` and `which <executable_name>` may help you to find proper path.
+Linux CLI commands `command -v <executable_name>` and `which <executable_name>` may help you find proper path.

 Then launch the script with `./git-editor-<platform>.sh`.